Cheaper medicines for Australians

-How to get started with a 60-day prescription
+How do I get started with a 60-day prescription for my asthma medicines?

 If you think 60-day prescribing could benefit you, the first step is to talk to your doctor.
-They can assess whether your asthma is stable enough for eligibility.
-It is up to your doctor to use their clinical judgement to decide if you would benefit from 60-day prescriptions.
+They can assess whether your asthma is stable and if so, write you a new 60-day prescription.
+It is up to your doctor to use their clinical judgment to decide if you would benefit from 60-day prescriptions.
+Remember, regardless of how often you need a new prescription, you can always see your doctor and pharmacist about your asthma when you need to.

 If your asthma is not stable, it’s a great opportunity to talk to your doctor about your current asthma management and explore ways to improve your asthma control.